eolaboyin/alx-system_engineering-devops/0x02-shell_redirections/README.md

-'1-confused_smiley' display a confused smaile '2-hellofile' displaces the content of '/etc/passwd' file '4-lastlines' displays the last ten lines of a file
+'1-confused_smiley' display a confused smaile '2-hellofile' displaces the content of '/etc/passwd' file '4-lastlines' displays the last ten lines of a file '5-fistlines' displays the first ten line of a file